0xPlatinum/Unforgotten-Bits/README.md

 Three days go by, after testing and testing and testing, with no results.

+# Persistance is the key to success

-Until cool, calm, dark, afternoon.
+One cool, calm, dark, afternoon.

-Monday, at 9:15pm, Flipout obtained something.
+At 9:15pm on a Monday, Flipout obtained something.
 He had began decoding the binary bits, and managed to extract "salt=".

 ![image](https://user-images.githubusercontent.com/98354876/228317612-afa3beea-7105-4d6b-b4bd-acac5485acf6.png)